muratk5n/thirdwave/en/index.md

 ---

 Everyone knows about US Vietnam War which ended in 1973.
-Most do not know however China's 1979 war with them.
+Most do not know however China started a war with them in 1979.

 ---